-TYPE OF COLLEGE: Marist’s Florence, Italy, campus is an independent, coeducational, residential liberal arts institution.
+TYPE OF SCHOOL: Marist’s Florence, Italy, campus is an independent, coeducational, residential liberal arts institution.
 Courses are taught in English.

-SIZE OF CAMPUS: Florence campus is situated in the city center of this European city.
+SIZE OF CAMPUS: The Florence campus is situated in the city center of this European city.

-NUMBER OF STUDENTS: There are several hundred students studying at the Marist campus among the many academic programs.
+NUMBER OF STUDENTS: There are several hundred students studying at the Marist-LdM campus among the many academic programs.

 NUMBER OF FACULTY: Marist undergraduate students benefit from a 15:1 student-faculty ratio.
 The faculty are international; some are based in Florence, while others are visiting from the New York campus.

-COLLEGES, PROGRAMS, AND DEGREES: Marist’s Florence, Italy campus offers undergraduate and graduate degrees, as well as opportunities to study abroad and programs for high school students.
+COLLEGES, PROGRAMS, AND DEGREES: Marist’s Florence campus offers undergraduate and graduate degrees, as well as opportunities to study abroad and programs for high school students.

-• Bachelor of Fine Arts in Studio Art/Art History
+• Bachelor of Arts in Fine Arts—Art History

 • Bachelor of Science in Conservation Studies